puyuan/py-nanoid/README.md

 ## Change Log

+1. v0.3.0
-1. v0.3.0 - Fix array out of bound error.
+    - Fix array out of bound error.
+2. v2.0.0
+    -  Replace ~ to - in default alphabet
+    - Add non-secure fast generator
+    - Reduce default characters from 22 to 21